It's not uncommon to feel like you're fighting your own unique battle.

-By the time I finished washing my clothes (and myself) at the Crystal Brook Caravan Park at the end of Day 22, much of the town had closed for business.
+By the time I finished washing my clothes (and myself) at the end of Day 22, much of the town had closed for business.
 My craving for bakery food had to wait.
-When morning broke on Day 23, I promptly packed up my belongings (ably aided by a pair of thermal gloves I’d purchased before the supermarket shut) and headed for the ‘home of the famous Crystal Brook pasty’, Kupsch Bakery.
+When morning broke on Day 23, I promptly packed my belongings (aided by a pair of thermal gloves I’d purchased before the supermarket shut) and headed for the ‘home of the famous Crystal Brook pasty’; Kupsch Bakery.
 It was everything I had imagined.

 I wore out the floorboards scuffling back and forth to the counter throughout the morning.
 I shovelled in savoury goods, sweets, juices, chocolate milk and an iced coffee.
 My eyes had an unquenchable appetite, but they had overestimated the capacity of my shrunken stomach.
 I felt nauseous.
 I had to leave before my gut lining burst.

 This rambling figure was Briony, although she also went by her trail name Plan B Hiker.
 Similarly, she was solo-hiking the entire length of the trail (except from south to north) and fundraising for a cause.
-She was using the challenge of the Heysen Trail to raise money and awareness of Narcolepsy Support Australia.
-We chatted at length about our fundraising efforts, daily struggles, inspirations, tips, camping equipment, food.
-You name it, we covered it.
+She was using the challenge of the Heysen Trail to raise money and awareness for Narcolepsy Support Australia.
+We chatted at length about our fundraising efforts, daily struggles, inspirations, tips, camping equipment, food; you name it, we covered it.

 I felt relieved to offload all of the questions that had accumulated over the past three weeks.
-Simply chatting to someone, who had suffered the same daily aches and pains, took a weight off my mind.
+Simply chatting to someone, who had endured the same experiences, took a weight off my mind.
 Somebody else understood.
 I could have prattled on for hours, but we both had some distance to travel before we reached our beds for the night.

-During the 1800s and 1900s Hiskey’s Hut was occupied by two generations of butchers, who had shops in either Georgetown or nearby Narridy.
-The slaughter house was on the rise east of the hut – hence the road name (Slaughterhouse Road).
+During the 1800s and 1900s Hiskeys Hut was occupied by two generations of butchers, who had shops in either Georgetown or nearby Narridy.
+The slaughter house was on the rise east of the hut – hence the name of the nearby road (Slaughterhouse Road).

-I quickly blew up my mattress, laid out my sleeping bag and cooked my dinner.
+I quickly inflated my mat, laid out my sleeping bag and cooked my dinner.
 I was pre-warned by Briony to expect a hectic trek up and over New Campbell Hill on Day 24.
 Heeding her words, I drifted to sleep early, despite the cacophonic bleats of the district’s sheep.